fontanf/localsearchsolver/README.md

 For complex and evolving problems, implementing and extending local search algorithms based on complex neighborhoods quickly becomes cumbersome and time consuming.
 This often makes them unsuitable for practical use.
 The algorithms of this repository are designed to get the best performances out of the simplest neighborhoods.
 Thus making them easier to implement and extend.

+Still, more complex neighborhoods can be implemented if better performances are needed.

+In addition, the algorithms don't require parameter tuning.

 ## Examples

 Data can be downloaded from [fontanf/orproblems](https://github.com/fontanf/orproblems)